JIYATHAKKER/c22/README.md

-# c22
+# staticSquare
-physics Engine class1
+A static square made using Matter.js physics engine